 5 Reasons to Avoid a Hidden Halo Engagement Ring

 So, like its name says, this halo is hidden.
 I.e. it’s not on the top of your ring, facing out like the center stone.
-Instead, hidden halos encircle the center diamond from the side, just under the prong tips.
+Instead, a hidden halo ring encircles the center diamond from the side, just under the prong tips.
 Which adds sparkle from a new angle, without seeming too over-the-top.
 There are a lot of different styles, still, from arched baskets completely decked out in brilliance to single hidden stones set within each side.
 There’s something for everyone.
 But there are also downsides.

 Oftentimes, hidden halo engagement rings sit higher than other settings, given that designers have to make space for those little beauties on the side of something that’s already pretty small.
 If you’re looking for a low profile setting, you’ll have a tougher time.
 Our Mason Plunge ring, though, was specifically designed to sit as low as possible, complete with a sculptural hidden halo unlike any other.